 Mythology is a pretty broad topic in Ancient Greek history.
 And even more so is the use of mythological figures in ancient Greek art.
 From pottery to sculptures, we can see that the ancient Greeks were inspired by their own mythological tales.
 This is especially true in the Parthenon Mythology.

-Within this topic of art and mythology, there are a couple different schools of thought.
-The research is widespread; scholars have asserted their ideas on how and why the Ancient Greeks used imagery to make sense of the world around them.
+Within this topic of art and mythology, there are a couple of different schools of thought.
+The research is widespread; scholars have asserted their ideas on how and why the ancient Greeks used imagery to make sense of the world around them.

 Athens was destroyed and rebuilt more than once during the span of the Persian Wars.
-In an effort to rebuild the nationalism lost to the Persians during their captivity and reign of several Greek city-states, the Athenians, led by Pericles, decided to build a temple on the ancient acropolis.
+In an effort to rebuild Greek nationalism after the Persians took control and reigned over several Greek city-states; the Athenians, led by Pericles, decided to build a temple on the ancient Acropolis.
 The building was part of a larger plan to build over the sites lost in battle.

-Architecturally, the Parthenon’s design was in the ‘octastyle peripteral’ Doric (and Ionic) style with sculptured metopes on all four sides.
-Within all of my articles about Ancient Greece, there is a unifying theme of the Ancient Greeks and the ‘other.’
+Architecturally, the Parthenon’s design was in the octastyle peripteral Doric (and Ionic) style with sculpted metopes on all four sides.
+Within all of my articles about ancient Greece, there is a unifying theme of the ancient Greeks and the ‘other.’
 This dichotomy comes across even in the style choice of the architects.
-They combined different versions of styles to compliment each other as well as conflict each other.
+They combined different versions of styles to compliment each other as well as conflict with each other.
 The stylistic choices also served to remind the Athenians who they were in comparison to anyone else.

 The Parthenon Mythology